-When we visited Arches National Park, we wanted to not only get some good hikes in but also see all the best arches in the park.
-How can you not see the best arches in Arches?
+When we visited Arches, we wanted to not only get in some good hikes but also see all the best arches in the park.
+How can you not see the best arches in Arches National Park?

-With over 2,000 documented arches in the park, you may think you’ll be seeing arches everywhere, but most of the 76,519-acre park is filled with lots of other rock formations (luckily, there are plenty of other interesting rock formations to see in between listed at the bottom!).
+With over 2,000 documented arches in the park, you may think you’ll be seeing arches everywhere, but most of the 76,519-acre park is filled with many other rock formations.
+Luckily, there are plenty of other interesting rock formations to see in between listed at the bottom.

 For arches to even form, there needs to be a set of unique circumstances: